xconverge/spkelly/content/posts/utilityvoltage/index.md

 Next up is waiting for PGE to analyze the data and decide if there are any next steps...

 ...I am not optimistic?

+2 weeks later...
+I get a phone call and he confirms that there are some pretty bad looking problems and that they are outside the range of what they are regulated to provide.
+There is not going to be a quick fix so he asks for some patience as he figures out what to do and if there are any short term fixes like switching a few customers on the block to the other leg, etc. He said that there is a chance that they need to rewire the block and due to the latest standards that would mean new poles and everything... my neighbors are going to hate me...

+...time to wait more but that is good news!